braze-inc/braze-docs/_docs/_user_guide/predictive_suite/predictive_churn/creating_a_churn_prediction.md

 The Prediction Audience cannot exceed 100 million users.
 {% endalert %}

-For filters that begin with “Last...” like Last Used App and Last Made Purchase, the time window to look back for these filters **cannot exceed the Churn Window specified** in the Churn Definition.
+When the Prediction Window is 14 days or less, the time window for filters that begin with "Last..." like "Last Used App" and "Last Made Purchase" **cannot exceed the Churn Window specified** in the Churn Definition.
 For example, if your Churn definition has a window of 14 days, the time window for the “Last...” filters cannot exceed 14 days.

 #### Full Filter Mode